aqhawley/jekyll-now/about.md

 permalink: /about/
 ---

-I am a sociology professor at Collin College and data-scientist in-training.
-I am currently a graduate student in the Master of Science in Social Data Analytics & Research (SDAR) program at the University of Texas at Dallas.
+I am a sociology professor at Collin College in Frisco, TX and a data-scientist in-training.
+I am also currently a graduate student in the Master of Science in Social Data Analytics & Research (SDAR) program at the University of Texas at Dallas.
 My research background is primarily in qualitative research and I am fairly new to the world of data science and data analytics for social science research.
 This site serves as a portfolio of my graduate program projects and research interests.

 ### More Information